skienzmatishun/rippreport/content/p/gulf-shores-lawsuit-2020/index.md

 ---
-title: "GULF SHORES LAWSUIT & 2020"
+title: GULF SHORES LAWSUIT & 2020
 date: 2019-05-29
-thumbnail: "img/gulf-shores-lawsuit-2020.png"
+thumbnail: img/gulf-shores-lawsuit-2020.png
 categories:
 - wonderful-wednesday
 tags:
 - gulf-shores
 - pete-sims
 authors:
 - admin
+alttags: "Gulf Shores skyline along the beach, reflecting citizen concerns over city development approvals and a pending lawsuit"
 ---
 Fairhope set the stage for citizens to fight back against City Government and elected officials who stop listening to the citizens.
 Now Gulf Shores citizens are filing a lawsuit and fighting back about an apartment complex the City of Gulf Shores approved over the objections of the area residents.

 {{< socialpreview url="https://rippreport.com/p/people-power-wake-up-gulf-shores/" >}}